 We also prefer the very slim silver bezel and legs on the 2018 model to the 2019’s wider black bezel and legs, which makes the 2018 version look like a much higher-end set.

 But the 2019 QLED model is still a great deal, though the overall appearance of the black bezel makes it look more like one of Samsung’s non-QLED 4K TVs.
-The 2019 Samsung UN65RU7100FXZA 65-in.
-4K UHD 7 Series model is representative of these, but they will also save you hundreds of dollars over the QLED versions: this TV sells for $647.99.

 Time to Upgrade to QLED?

 If you are looking to upgrade to a 4K UHD TV, these Samsung 65-in QLED sets have much to commend them.
 And at these plummeting costs, there may no longer be a legitimate reason to hold off on getting a reasonably-sized QLED for your media space.
 And while Samsung is also shipping 8K versions of their QLEDs (check price below), we recommend holding off due to the dearth of 8K content.